-The Public Health team has continued to progress with a number of priorities including reviewing

-- and refreshing the suicide prevention programme.
-Make Every Contact Count training was expanded, and the Healthy Lifestyle Survey involved 8,400 local pupils across Darlington. - Implementing partnership plans for Supplemental Substance Misuse and Recovery (SSMTR) to expand the number of treatment places for adults and young people.
-The toothbrushing scheme in reception and primary schools continues and work continues with local - Tees Valley authorities in the delivery of an oral health survey to monitor the dental health of school aged children. - the Dolphin Centre's main pool re-opened in January 2024 and visitor numbers continue to increase - and memberships are the highest they have been. - All of Darlington Borough Council's social housing stock continued to meet the Decent Homes Standard in 2023-24

-Housing officers continue to promote help and guidance to tenants needing support, with over

-- 2,040 tenants in receipt of Universal Credit (UC).
-Average rent arrears for tenants receiving UC remains around five weeks. - The number of homeles presentations remains high with an increase in the need for emergency - accomodaion..
-A new Preventing Homelessness and Rough Sleeping Strategy was developed in 2024 to meet the current challenges. - The Lifeline service supports people to live in their own home, it is in demand with a consistent increase in users throughout the year.
+- The Public Health team has continued to progress with a number of other priorities including suicide - prevention and mental health.
+Make Every Contact Count training was expanded, and the Healthy Lifestyle Survey involved 8,400 local pupils across 32 Darlington schools. - Implementing partnership plans for Supplemental Substance Misuse and Recovery (SSMTR) to expand the number of treatment places for adults and young people. - The toothbrushing scheme in reception and primary schools was re-established, and a joint oral - health needs assessment was commissioned in conjunction with neighbouring Tees Valley local authorities. - Despite the closure of the Dolphin Centre's main pool January 2022 for essential structural works - business levels continue to be very positive.
+Visitor numbers continue to increase and memberships are the highest they have been. - All of Darlington Borough Council's social housing stock continued to meet the Decent Homes Standard in 2023-24 - Housing officers continue to promote help and guidance to tenants needing support, with over - 1,950 tenants in receipt of Universal Credit (UC).
+Average rent arrears for tenants receiving UC remains under five weeks. - There has been high demand for homelessness and housing advice services due to pressures in the housing market and cases are now open for longer due to challenges in finding alternative - accommodation.
+The Preventing Homelessness and Rough Sleeping Strategy has been refreshed and the Council was successful in a bid for additional Government funding to recruit additional staff to deliver support and advice services to homeless people. - The Lifeline service supports people to live in their own home, it is in demand with a steady increase in users throughout the year.